mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

 * We can include optional arguments in the definition of a function by adding & opts to the arguments vector:
   (defn fn-with-opts [f1 f2 & opts] ,,, )
-* Multimethods vs. Protocols
-    * multimethod
-        * The defmulti form defines the name and signature of the function as well as the dispatch function.
-        * Each defmethod form provides a function implementation for a particular dispatch value
-    * protocol
-        * Protocols also have the ability to group related functions together in a single protocol.
-For these reasons, protocols are usually preferred for type- based dispatch.
 * collections
     * Clojure operations like conj add elements at the natural insertion point—at the beginning for lists and at the end for vectors.